Kinjuriu/nasa_harvest_field_boundary_detection_challenge/README.md

 This command will train and evaluate the models using the data in the specified data directory.

-# Running on Google Cloud Platform
-Instructions on setting up the environment and running the code on a Google Cloud virtual machine will be added later.

 # Contributing
 If you would like to contribute to this project, please follow these steps: